Phone Numbers

 Oban, Argyll Gateway to the (Western) Isles, Oban is a port town with ferries to the Inner & Outer Hebrides.
 Oban is located at the end of one branch of the West Highland rail line, about 3 hours northwest out of Glasgow’s Queen Street station.
 (Note: Train cars separate at Crianlarich with one line branching west to Oban and the other line continuing north to Fort William and Mallaig).
 Accommodation: Glenburnie Guesthouse located on the Corran Esplanade waterfront, 10 minute walk north of the rail/bus station.
 Very nice with splendid hosts, Graeme & Allsyon Strachan.

-Fort William Situated at the base of Scotland’s tallest mountain, Ben Nevis, the town is the northern terminus of the West Highland Way (see Long Distance Walks below), well serviced by bus and ScotRail.
+Fort William Situated at the base of Scotland’s tallest mountain, Ben Nevis, the town is the northern terminus of the West Highland Way (see Long Distance Walks in Britain & Ireland page), well serviced by bus and ScotRail.
 It is a full service town with a multitude of stores, from tourist shops to hiking outfitters.
 Accommodation: Thistlebank B&B (operated by Mrs. MacNicol), Tel: 01397 702700.
 Unfortunately no website or email, but centrally located on Cameron Road just a few blocks above the city centre.

 Inverness We didn’t spend but one day in Inverness, but it made a wonderful excursion from Fort William.
 After days of walking, it was a most pleasant 1-1/2 hour bus ride north on the A82 along the west shore of Loch Ness.
 Nice shops and a beautiful parkway along the River Ness run through the city centre.